US military resumes counter-Islamic State operations in Iraq

 One official said some joint operations between the U.S. and Iraqi forces have already begun, but there are not yet as many as before.
 The official said details are still being worked out to restore the training of Iraqi forces, but that could happen relatively soon.

-Relations with Iraq were fractured after the U.S. launched a drone strike on Jan.
+Relations with Iraq were fractured after the U.S. launched a drone strike near Baghdad’s international airport on Jan.
 3 that killed Iranian Gen. Qassem Soleimani.
 The Parliament later voted to expel U.S. forces from the country and Prime Minister Adel Abdul-Mahdi asked Washington to work out a road map for a troop withdrawal.
 The U.S. flatly rejected that request and has not moved to pull the more than 5,000 troops out.

 Officials spoke on condition of anonymity to discuss decisions not yet made public.